ApeX Pro to Launch on Mainnet With Year-Long Trade-to-Earn Rewards

-Singapore, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- ApeX Pro, a non-custodial decentralized social trading platform built on the multi-chain permissionless trading network ApeX Protocol, will soon be coming to traders on mainnet, Nov.
+Kingstown, Saint Vincent and the Grenadines, Nov.
+16, 2022 (GLOBE NEWSWIRE) -- ApeX Pro, a non-custodial decentralized social trading platform built on the multi-chain permissionless trading network ApeX Protocol, will soon be coming to traders on mainnet, Nov.
 21, 2022.
 The decentralized exchange (DEX) is ready to deliver on leverage-supported perpetual contract trades and community-based trading events, starting with a year-long Trade-to-Earn program that tabulates and settles rewards consistently week-on-week for any individual trading on ApeX Pro.

 A DEX With the CEX Experience